 Little River Falls, Alabama

-When I was looking for waterfalls to visit in Alabama during a trip this past weekend, I was surprised to find out that there were a number of waterfalls in the Little River Canyon National Preserve.
-Just over six years ago, I had visited DeSoto Falls State Park, which has a number of waterfalls (DeSoto Falls Indian Falls, Laurel Falls, Lost Falls, and the Azalea Cascades, and maybe a one or two others).
+When I was looking for waterfalls to visit in Alabama during a trip this past weekend, I was surprised to find out that there were multiple waterfalls in the Little River Canyon National Preserve.
+Just over six years ago, I visited DeSoto Falls State Park, which has several waterfalls (DeSoto Falls, Indian Falls, Laurel Falls, Lost Falls, and the Azalea Cascades, and maybe one or two others).
 I had no clue that just a few miles away was the Little River Canyon with even more waterfalls.
 Otherwise, I’m pretty sure that I would have driven the additional distance to see these other falls.

 But when you miss waterfalls one time, it’s the perfect excuse to go back and visit!
 And so I did.
 The Little River Canyon is a fascinating place to visit.
 It is a surprisingly beautiful canyon.
 There is an enjoyable but winding drive that takes you along the canyon rim, and they have done a very good job of placing overlooks at the right places.
 But, comically enough, to see Little River Falls, you don’t have to drive along the Canyon Rim Drive (though you still should).
 Little River Falls is found right at the intersection of two roads before you start your journey (assuming you approach the falls from the same direction as I did).

 Once you find the parking area for the falls (which isn’t particularly difficult), the “hike” to the falls isn’t particularly difficult either.
-There was a very nice ranger/volunteer handing out maps, and he referenced the stairs down as the “hard” path and the wheelchair accessible ramp as the “easy” way back.
-I thought this funny, as it seemed like there may have been only 20 or so stairs to the falls.
+There was a very nice ranger/volunteer handing out maps, and he referenced the stairs down as the “hard” path and the wheelchair-accessible ramp as the “easy” way back.
+I thought this was funny, as it seemed like there may have been only 20 or so stairs to the falls.
 (There were probably a few more, but there aren’t any heart warnings involved with going down these stairs, at least compared to other places I’ve been.)
 I actually found the ramp back up more tedious because it took me way out of the way to get back to my car!
 (There really aren’t any additional views to be had by taking the long way.)
-The views to be had at the designated areas, though, are definitely worth it.
-(And while you’re at this area, realize there’s a hike to another smaller waterfall, Martha’s Falls, that’s enjoyable.)
+The views at the designated areas, though, are definitely worth it.
+And while you’re in this area, realize there’s a hike to another smaller waterfall, Martha’s Falls, that’s enjoyable.

 1. If driving along I-59, you could either take exit 218 or 222 to get to the falls.
 I think I took exit 222 as I was heading south, and turned left onto US-11.